DyfanJones/RAthena/README.md

       - Implement `next_token` in `get_result` for more looping methods.
       - Possibly retrieve metadata from `get_result` for variable conversion (when `n != -1, Inf`)
-  - Streamline existing functions:
-      - Increase current performance (performance testing will need to be added)